tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-enable-bursting.md

 # [Azure Resource Manager](#tab/azure-resource-manager)

-With the `2020-09-30` disk API, you can enable on-demand bursting on newly-created or existing premium SSDs larger than 512 GiB.
+With the `2020-09-30` disk API, you can enable on-demand bursting on newly created or existing premium SSDs larger than 512 GiB.
 The `2020-09-30` API introduced a new property, `burstingEnabled`.
 By default, this property is set to false.
 The following sample template creates a 1TiB premium SSD in West Central US, with disk bursting enabled:

 ```
 {